The Cost of Working Together

 The operators, refiners, and creators framework maps directly onto different transaction cost patterns.

 Operator coordination involves standardized processes and predictable outcomes.
-Traditional management systems work well here.
-Clear procedures, defined responsibilities, and communication keep transaction costs low.
+Formal mechanisms work well here.
+Clear procedures, defined responsibilities, and systematic communication keep transaction costs low.
+Requirements are well-specified.
 Success criteria are measurable.
 You know what good looks like.

 Refiner coordination sits in the middle.
 It requires systematic analysis combined with operational knowledge.
-Structured improvement processes, data sharing, and performance measurement can manage these costs (again mostly traditional management practices).
+Structured improvement processes, data sharing, and performance measurement can manage these costs.
 The work is more complex than operations but still follows recognizable patterns.

-Creator coordination is where traditional management ideas break down.
+Creator coordination is where traditional mechanisms break down.
 Uncertain outcomes and experimental approaches generate high transaction costs under standard processes.
 Innovation needs flexible coordination that can handle changing requirements.
-Bureaucratic overhead slows experimentation down or even kills it.
+Bureaucratic overhead not only slows experimentation down.
+It kills it.

-The Harmonizer advantage is providing different coordination mechanisms for different types of work.
-Instead of one approach that works well for operators but stifles creators, or one that gives creators freedom but leaves operators without structure, the Harmonizer designs each to fit.
-The organization achieves lower total transaction costs than if they were to apply one-size-fits-all methods.
+The harmonizer advantage is providing different coordination mechanisms for different types of work.
+Instead of one approach that works well for operators but stifles creators, or one that gives creators freedom but leaves operators without structure, harmonizer thinking designs each to fit.
+The organization achieves lower total transaction costs than competitors who apply one-size-fits-all methods.

 Why Some Coordination Problems Cost More Than Others

-Oliver Williamson, another Nobel-winning economist, built on Coase’s insights.
-He identified a key factor in coordination difficulty that he called “asset specificity.”
+Oliver Williamson, another Nobel-winning economist, extended Coase’s insights.
+He identified a key factor in coordination difficulty that he called asset specificity.
 This refers to how specialized and non-transferable certain capabilities or knowledge become.

 When knowledge becomes highly specialized, it creates bottlenecks.
-Customer service develops deep understanding of specific problems that product development can’t easily access.
-Regional sales teams understand local dynamics that don’t transfer to other regions.
-Engineering builds expertise with technologies that other teams can’t use.
-Creator functions develop insights about emerging opportunities that operator functions can’t immediately act on.
+Customer service develops deep understanding of specific problems.
+But, product development can’t easily access it.
+Regional sales teams understand local dynamics.
+But, they don’t transfer to other regions.
+Engineering builds expertise with technologies.
+But, other teams can’t use their systems.
+Creator functions develop insights about emerging opportunities.
+But, operator functions can’t immediately act on them.

 This specialization creates value.
 It also traps knowledge.
-The customer service rep who has handled thousands of conversations has invaluable insight into product pain points.
+The customer service rep who has handled thousands of conversations has insight into product pain points.
 But translating that knowledge for product developers requires time, context, and bridging different functional languages.
-Those translation costs often exceed the value of any single insight in isolation.
+Those translation costs often exceed the value of any single insight.
 Organizations become less intelligent collectively even as individual teams become more capable.

 Routine activities work well with traditional management systems.
 When knowledge is standardized and transferable, tools like SLAs, defined processes, and clear reporting structures keep coordination costs low.
-The knowledge moves easily between parties because it doesn’t require much translation.
+The knowledge moves easily between parties.

-Everything else is where traditional systems start to fail—and where Harmonizers create the most value.
+Everything else is where harmonizer thinking creates the most value.
 Some of this work is genuinely uncertain, like innovation projects where you can’t write an OKR specifying what the solution looks like before you’ve discovered it.
 Some of it is simply complex, requiring multiple functions to coordinate around problems that don’t fit any single team’s reporting structure.
 What these activities share is that predefined targets and standard processes can’t handle them.
 They need ongoing relationships with understood expectations but flexible execution.
 Not business as usual.
 Not top-down oversight.
 A more robust approach built for the activities where most cross-functional opportunities live.

 Traditional metrics like meeting hours, approval rounds, and email volume capture coordination effort.
 They don’t capture opportunity cost.
-Transaction cost economics points us to better measures to understand the value of Harmonizer work.
+Transaction cost economics points us to better measures.

 Coordination time.
 Time from problem identification to solution implementation.
 If cross-functional initiatives drop from 6 months to 2 months, that’s 4 months of opportunity captured sooner.
 Plus resources freed for the next problem.